Pediatric Rheumatology Fellowship

-We are very excited about the opening of our new Penn State Hershey Children's Hospital.
-The new hospital provides a state-of -the-art facility to enable our faculty of over 150 pediatric providers to deliver optimal care to the sickest children in our region.
-The new building has a dedicated pediatric procedure room for arthrocenteses under sedation, and an infusion center for our patients receiving intravenous medications.
+Penn State Children's Hospital provides a state-of -the-art facility to enable our faculty of over 150 pediatric providers to deliver optimal care to the sickest children in our region.
+The Children's Hospital has a dedicated pediatric procedure room for arthrocenteses under sedation, and an infusion center for our patients receiving intravenous medications.
 The hospital is designed with ultramodern PICU, PIMCU and floor beds to enable our nationally recognized physicians and teams to provide optimal care to our patients.
 Patients are generally seen in the outpatient setting in the Penn State Bone and Joint Outpatient facility on campus.
 The Bone and Joint Center provides the opportunity for multidisciplinary care to take place at one location for children with rheumatologic conditions, including pediatric orthopedics, pediatric neurology, pediatric physical and occupational therapy, radiology and lab services.

 All applicant must have completed an ACGME accredited pediatric residency program before beginning this fellowship program.
 Our fellowship program participates in the National Residency Matching Program (NRMP).
 You may register online at http://www.nrmp.org

 Further information regarding our program may be obtained by contacting: